 This executive business centre offers luxury private suites, shared workspaces, meeting rooms and an executive business...
 More info

-Situated in prestigious Mayfair the building at 25 North Row, London, W1K has undergone a comprehensive refurbishment to provide businesses with quality serviced office space in a shared setting on flexible rental agreements.
+Situated in prestigious Mayfair the building at 25 North Row, London, W1K has undergone a comprehensive refurbishment to provide businesses with quality serviced office space in an open plan layout, on flexible rental agreements.

 This modern office building offers shared workspace in the form of more than 500 desks for rent across 7 floors in a warehouse-style setting.
 The coworking hub is fitted with the latest technology and...
 More info

 128 Wigmore Street is a beautiful period property offering boutique serviced office accommodation.
 This refurbished Georgian townhouse retains many original features while incorporating modern conveniences.
 The Grade II listed property has an attractive white-fronted façade and four floors of sophisticated serviced offices to rent with all-inclusive pricing.

 All of the stylish offices are furnished and unbranded,...
 More info

 Now a commercial office building, 25 Green Street, London W1K 7AX has more than 6,000 sq ft of high quality office space with high ceilings and excellent levels of natural light, an 8 person lift and underfloor trunking.